Suga: Name

-The stage name Suga is derived from the first syllables of the term shooting guard, the position he played in basketball as a student.
+The stage name Suga was inspired by legendary boxing champion Sugar Ray Leonard.
+For years, he told fans and the media that it stood for the first syllables of the term "shooting guard", his favourite basketball position, because its real origin was "too much of a chore" to explain.
 He adopted the alias Agust D in 2016 for his mixtape, which is derived from the initials DT for his birthplace, Daegu Town, and "Suga", spelled backwards.

 Artistry

 Suga writes, composes, arranges, mixes, and masters his own material.
 Over 160 registered songs are credited to him by the Korea Music Copyright Association.
 He plays piano and produces mainly hip hop and R&B music.
 His lyrics involve themes that are "full of dreams and hope," conceived with the intent of his music becoming "many people's strength."
 He cites Stony Skunk and Epik High as his inspirations to pursue hip hop music.
 Particularly, he credits the former's reggae-hip hop hybrid album Ragga Muffin (2005) and its title track for igniting his interest in the genre.

 Jeff Benjamin of Fuse said that Suga's mixtape "showcases the star's ear for hot productions, hardcore rap style, and how he can make his vulnerabilities a strength."
 Other critics stated that Suga's "storytelling execution in the music he creates tears down the barrier of censoring and sugarcoating".

 In January 2018, Suga was promoted to a full member of the Korea Music Copyright Association.